EchoTeam/service-packager/README.md

 service-packager
 ================

-A set of scripts to package Erlang service.
+A set of scripts to package Erlang service into RPM.

 Compatible with [Erlang service layout](https://github.com/EchoTeam/rebar-templates#creating-erlangotp-service-layout).